plutomcr/plutomcr.github.io/README.md

 # Social Meets

 ## When We Meet
-We meet on the 3rd Wednesday of the month at 7:30pm
+We meet on the 3rd Wednesday of the month from 6:00pm to 8:00pm

 ## Where We Meet
-All meetings are online until further notice, usually on our Discord server

-Please contact us for access to the Discord server
+We are currently meeting at Contact Theatre, Oxford Road Manchester M15 6JA

 # Contact